ENicholeD/Treats.Solution/README.md

 # Treats

-This is an application that I made for my solo project at Epicodus.
+This is an application that I made for my 5th week C#/.NET project at Epicodus.

 #### By Erin Deuel on 10/25/2019

 ## Description

+This program allows the user to log in and create a List of treats and add different flavors.
+I uses SqLite instead of MySQL for simplicity reasons.

 ## Specs